Ex-Works (EXW) Meaning

-EXW Incoterm stands for EX Works, an international commercial rule published by the International Chamber of Commerce.
+EXW Incoterm stands for EX Works, an international trading principle or Incoterm© was first introduced in 1936 by the International Chamber of Commerce & is also featured as one of the 11 incoterms of 2020.
 Having an EXW arrangement means that there is minimum obligation for the seller, whereby he is responsible only till the delivery of goods at the named place, and the buyer covers the entire shipping cost.

 EXW appears to be more in favor of the seller as he has no charges to pay once the goods have left the premises.
 However the buyer may have certain advantages, if he manages to reduce the transportation costs and handle the shipping process more efficiently.

 Following are the ex works shipping terms 2020:

 - The seller is only responsible for maintaining goods at the initial stage.